vdbrink/vdbrink.github.io/projects/bin_day_led_strip_reminder.md

 #### RGB LED strip colors

-I have four bin types, and each bin has his own color.\
+I have four bin types, and each bin has its own color.\
 I tried to use the same color to light up.

 These are my bin types and the RGB and HEX color codes I used in this flow.
 See the animation how this looks like.